Trade uncertainty: Explore resources and tools for your business.

-Climate-related risks: How to prepare your business
+Climate risk management: How to prepare your business for fires, floods and heatwaves

 He advises businesses to start including climate risks and mitigation in their strategic planning.
 “It’s important to recognize the new operational and strategic reality and start planning early,” Baer says.
 “There is a tremendous opportunity in making changes.
 If your business acts sustainably, it will give you an advantage.”

-What are the major climate risks for Canadian businesses?
+What climate risks do Canadian businesses face?

 1. Changes in laws and regulations

-Governments are also likely to increase investment, grants and other support for projects that support the green transition.
+Governments are also likely to increase investment, grants and other support for projects that support a green transition.
 “It’s difficult to anticipate how and when rules will change, but it’s important for businesses to start considering this in their planning,” Baer says.

 2. Changing customer and employee habits